josehu07/prefa-master/README.md

 ```

-To generate a Deterministic Finite Automata, you can do so from a source file, or a Regular Expression, or an `NFiniteAutomata` instance (here happens NFA $\rightarrow$ DFA conversion):
+To generate a Deterministic Finite Automata and show its transition table, you can do so from a source file, a `Regex` instance, or an `NFiniteAutomata` instance (here happens NFA to DFA conversion):
 ```python
 >>> from prefa import dfa
 >>> my_dfa = dfa.DFiniteAutomata('input/DFA')